Chapter Summary

 The schemes of the wicked recoil on their own heads, proving the Lord is the Righteous Most High.

-15 He has dug a hole, and has fallen into the pit which he made.
+15 He has dug a hole and hollowed it out; he has fallen into a pit of his own making.

 David ends with thanksgiving and praise to the LORD Most High.

-17 I will give thanks to Yahweh according to his righteousness, and will sing praise to the name of Yahweh Most High.
+17 I will thank the LORD for His righteousness and sing praise to the name of the LORD Most High.